widdrr/Uncertainty-Project/README.md

-## Disclaimer
+## AI Usage Disclaimer

-AI was used for the grunt work of writing all the ploting code and the docker setup.
+Artificial intelligence was used for the grunt work of writing all the ploting code, the function descriptions, and the docker setup.

-The underlying computations were written with human stupidity.
+The rest of the code was written with human stupidity.

 ## Prerequisites